asaadsaad/SD500-Final-Project-PetFinder-API/README.md

 * Redirect the prompt back to the 3-questions search prompt.

 ### Optional Bonus Requirement (3 extra points)
-Integrate a list of bookmarks, as array of pet `name` and `id`, integrate an additional prompt after the pet details are displayed to:
+Integrate a list of bookmarks, as an object of pet `id` and `name` as follows: `{[id: string]: string}`, integrate an additional prompt after the pet details are displayed to:
 * add the selected pet from the bookmark list (if it is not already added)
 * remove the selected pet from the bookmark list (if it is already added)
 * display the full list of bookmarks